-The Department of Sociology is proud to announce this year’s list of speakers for the 2019/2020 Distinguished Speakers Series.
-It will feature various scholars from around the world, showcasing our commitment to being internationally renowned as a leading centre for sociological research and dialogue.
+The Department of Sociology’s 2019/2020 Distinguished Speakers Series will feature various scholars from around the world, showcasing our commitment to being internationally renowned as a leading centre for sociological research and dialogue.

 “Understanding the Nature of Status Inequality: Why Is It Everywhere?
 Why Does It Matter?”